kasra-z/M_script/README.md

     Submit a pull request explaining your changes.

 Please follow the contribution guidelines for more details.

+## License

+This project is licensed under the MIT License.

-Support
+## Support

-If you encounter any issues or have any questions, feel free to create an issue or contact author-name.
+If you encounter any issues or have any questions, please create an issue or contact author-name.

-Thank you for using M_script!
+Thank you for using M_script! ❤